tcalmant/ipopo/docs/foreword.md

 iPOPO 1.x on older Python versions and communicate with newer deployments using Remote Services or Remote Services Admin.

-iPOPO v3 is a work in progress, hopefully to be released by the end of 2024.
+iPOPO 3 is the current framework version, first released in August 2024.
+It dropped support for Python versions older than 3.10 and started to use type hints to help developers working on very large projects.

 ## SOA and SOCM in Python